-As an office manager you have many responsibilities.
-One of them is to keep the electrical safety of the premises maintained.
+As a manager or business owner, you have many responsibilities.
+One of them is to ensure that the electrical safety of your premises is maintained.

-If you do not comply with the laws in place there may well be financial risks or fines.
+If you do not comply with the laws in place you may well be faced with financial risks or fines.
 It is essential to retain relevant electrical paperwork for all of the completed electrical installation work.
-It is a legal duty to ensure that all electrical equipment in your workplace is maintained.
+As part of your legal duty, you must ensure that all electrical equipment in your workplace is maintained.

 The electricians at Maclaren Electrical Services Ltd can work with you to create an electrical installation condition report.

 What does an electrical installation condition report involve?

 The EICR involves an electrical inspection and PAT testing.
 This involves thoroughly checking the premises for any damage to electrics, unsafe implementations and any repairs that need to be made.
 At Maclaren Electrical Services Ltd we ensure that all electrical circuits and equipment are not under stress of overloads.
 Aiming to make sure your workplace is fit for use.

 A break down of what an EICR covers:

 - All Electrical fittings like switches, sockets, light fittings and visible wiring.

 - Fixed electrical equipment like storage/panel heaters, boilers and fire alarms.